 I for one land on someone’s grid before I browse their webshop.
 It’s like flicking through someone’s holiday snaps before you book a flight with them: you got to check their vibe first!

-If we are talking about posts alone, the consensus is to post to your Instagram feed 2-3 times per week, but no more than once a day.
+If we are talking about posting on social media alone, the consensus is to post to your Instagram feed 2-3 times per week, but no more than once a day.

 If you’re looking for a regular stream of updates this is where stories can be utilised.
 Arguably time invested in stories and reels will win you a higher reach and engagement than posting every single day.